 To qualify for repurchase or replacement, the vehicle must have a defect covered under warranty (warrantable defect) that creates a serious safety hazard or substantially impairs the use or market value of the vehicle after a reasonable number of attempts.
+In addition, the Respondent must have been given written notice of the defect and an opportunity to cure the defect.
 As explained in the discussion of applicable law, the law imposes the burden of proof on the Complainant.
 Accordingly, the Complainant must affirmatively prove every Lemon Law element by a preponderance of the evidence.
-In this case, the complaint includes three issues: misaligned door, out of sync transmission (hard shifting), and rear seat stitching coming loose.
-The door alignment was resolved leaving only the transmission and seat stitching issues.
-Additionally, Complainant addressed the unattached rear seat flaps at the hearing, although the complaint did not include this issue.
-Because there were no objections to this issue, the seat flaps issue will be addressed here.
-However, as explained below, this issue cannot support any relief.
-Overall, a preponderance of the evidence does not show that the subject vehicle qualifies for relief.
+In this case, the evidence does not show that the vehicle has a currently existing warrantable defect and the Respondent has been given an opportunity to cure the vehicle.